- Law Offices of Shana E. Thompson

 When enacting RCW 26.09.070 (7) and .170 (1), the Washington legislature did not add any provision that would allow the trial court to limit or preclude the modification of a spousal maintenance award in the absence of an express and written agreement to that effect, freely and voluntarily entered into by the parties.
 But when the non-modifiable maintenance agreement in the decree exists, the courts will often find it to be valid and enforceable.

 Association of Family and Conciliation Courts – Visit the Association of Family and Conciliation Courts (AFCC) website to view valuable resources on divorce.
 AFCC is the premier interdisciplinary and international association of professionals dedicated to the resolution of family conflict.
 On the webpage, you’ll find FAQS parents ask about divorce, a guide for joint custody and more.

 Divorce (Dissolution) Forms for Washington Courts - Visit the website of the Washington Courts to find free court forms that can be downloaded and are related to ending a marriage including forms for divorce or dissolution, legal separation, converting a legal separation to a divorce, invalid marriage, and temporary alimony.

 If you are interested in learning more about a post-decree modification of maintenance, the Seattle family law attorneys of Law Offices of Shana E. Thompson have the experience and knowledge to guide you through this process.
 Allow us to help you achieve an arrangement that meets your current needs.

 Law Offices of Shana E. Thompson practices law throughout the greater King County area including Burien, Shoreline, Redmon and Seattle.
 We also represent clients in other areas including Everett in Snohomish County.
-Call us today at (206) 712-2756 to schedule an initial consultation free of charge.
+Call us today at (206) 712-2756 to schedule an initial consultation today.
 Attorney Shana E. Thompson is well-versed in matters that warrant a divorce modification.